kedibeki/kedibeki/README.md

 <h3>
 <p align="left">
-"Thank you for visiting My GitHub Portfolio.
-I'm so excited because "We (You and Me) are going to build a better Future: Today!"
-To Excel in the Technology Era: Data Science (AI, ML & DL), Software Engineering, Cloud Computing, IoT, Cyber Security, Blockchain, and Biomedical Science are the pillars.
-So, to master these fields: I have developed and elevated my expertise and skills (technical and professional) by innovating real-world aspiring projects and enrolling in dozens of specialization courses from prestigious universities and high-tech corporations (Google, Microsoft, Amazon, Meta, IBM, Harvard, Stanford, Michigan, Duke, Yale, NYU, Washington, California, Johns Hopkins, Maryland, etc), and earned professional and specialty certifications.
+"👏Thank you for visiting My GitHub Portfolio.
+I'm so excited because "We (You 🫶 Me) are going to build a better Future: Today!"
+To Excel✈️ in the Technology Era: 📊Data Science (🧠AI, 💻ML & 🔍DL), 🧑‍💻Software Engineering, 💭Cloud Computing, 🛫IoT, 🔐Cyber Security, 💰Blockchain, and 🫀Biomedical Science are the Pillars.
+So, to master these fields: I have developed📈 and elevated💡 my expertise and skills (Technical and Professional) by innovating real-world aspiring projects 🛠 and enrolling in dozens of specialization courses📚 from prestigious universities and high-tech corporations (Google, Microsoft, Amazon, Meta, IBM, Harvard, Stanford, Michigan, Duke, Yale, NYU, Washington, California, Johns Hopkins, Maryland, etc), and earned professional and specialty certifications💎.
 I'm also a Teacher, Freelancer, Customer Service Rep., and Social Worker.
 Also I will post these fields Inevitable Contributions From Smallest to largest sectors and businesses!
 AI, Automation and The Future!
-I Will Upload my personal Projects, Notes (Study Materials) and Personal Achievements (Certifications) in all sectors, Professions and Businesses!"
+I Will Upload my personal Projects, Notes (Study Materials) and Personal Achievements (Certifications) in all sectors, Professions and Businesses!" 📝

-            "FOLLOW ME TO GET MY UPDATES INSTANTLY AND VISIT MY LINKEDIN PROFILE FOR MORE!
+            "🔔FOLLOW ME TO GET MY UPDATES INSTANTLY AND VISIT MY LINKEDIN PROFILE FOR MORE!
                                      Thank You, Mazaltov!!!"
 </p>
 </h3>

-<h3 align="left">Connect with me on LinkedIn:</h3>
+<h3 align="left">Connect with me on LinkedIn🫴:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/kediromer/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="kedir omer" height="30" width="40" /></a>
 </p>

 <h3>

-Visit My Website:
+Visit My Website🌐:

 <p align="left">
 <a href="https://kedibeki.nicepage.io" target="blank"><img align="center" src="https://i.pinimg.com/736x/aa/6e/47/aa6e47ecdd272c9bc4f9bbbf3310fef4.jpg" alt="kedir omer" height="30" width="40" /></a>